ircv3/ircv3-specifications/extensions/metadata.md

 This subcommand sets the key on the target to the given value.
 If no value is given, the key is removed.

-If the key is invalid, the server responsds with `ERR_KEYINVALID` and fails the request.
+If the key is invalid, the server responsds with `FAIL METADATA KEY_INVALID` and fails the request.

 If the key is valid, but not set, and the client tries to remove the key, the server responds with `ERR_KEYNOTSET` and fails the request.

-If the user cannot set keys on the given target, the server responds with `ERR_KEYNOPERMISSION` and fails the request.
+If the user cannot set keys on the given target, the server responds with `FAIL METADATA KEY_NO_PERMISSION` and fails the request.

-Servers MAY respond to certain keys considered not settable by the requesting user, or otherwise disallowed by the server, with `ERR_KEYNOPERMISSION` and fail the request.
+Servers MAY respond to certain keys considered not settable by the requesting user, or otherwise disallowed by the server, with `FAIL METADATA KEY_NO_PERMISSION` and fail the request.

 Servers MAY respond with `ERR_METADATARATELIMIT` and fail the request.
 When a client receives `ERR_METADATARATELIMIT`, it SHOULD retry the `METADATA SET` request at a later time.
 If the `ERR_METADATARATELIMIT` event contains the `<RetryAfter>` parameter, the parameter value MUST be a positive integer indicating the minimum number of seconds the client should wait before retrying the request.

 If the request is successful, the server carries out the requested change and responds with one `RPL_KEYVALUE` event, representing the new value (or lack of one), and one `RPL_METADATAEND` event.

-*Errors*: `ERR_METADATALIMIT`, `ERR_KEYINVALID`, `ERR_KEYNOTSET`, `ERR_KEYNOPERMISSION`, `ERR_METADATARATELIMIT`
+*Errors*: `ERR_METADATALIMIT`, `ERR_KEYNOTSET`, `ERR_METADATARATELIMIT`

+*Failures*: `FAIL METADATA KEY_INVALID`, `FAIL METADATA KEY_NO_PERMISSION`

 ### METADATA CLEAR